tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

         ![Save as Script is highlighted in the submenu for SSMA4OracleSQLServerCollections.NET.](./media/ssma-sql-server-metadata-explorer-northwind-assemblies-save-as-script.png "Select Save as Script")

-    - Save the script to the local machine.
+    - Save the script to the local machine

-    - Now, you will need to use SSMS on your SqlServerDw VM.
+    - Now, you will need to use SSMS on your SqlServerDw VM

-        - Open an RDP connection to your SqlServerDw VM, if one is not already open.
+        - Open an RDP connection to your SqlServerDw VM, if one is not already open

-        - Open SSMS 17.
+        - Open SSMS 17

-        - Connect to the SQL Server 2017 instance (SqlServerDw), by entering **SqlServerDw** into the Server name field, using Windows Authentication, and selecting **Connect**.
+        - Connect to the SQL Server 2017 instance (SqlServerDw), by entering **SqlServerDw** into the Server name field, using Windows Authentication, and selecting **Connect**

-        - Expand **Databases**, right-click on **Northwind**, and select **New Query**.
+        - Expand **Databases**, right-click on **Northwind**, and select **New Query**

-        - Paste the following query into the new query window, but don't execute it until you complete the steps below.
+        - Paste the following query into the new query window, but don't execute it until you complete the steps below

             ```sql
             USE master;